hpc-io/pdc/docs/source/introduction.rst

 **1.1.** What is PDC
 --------------------

+Proactive Data Containers (PDC) is an object-focused data management API, a runtime system with a set of scalable data object management services, and tools for managing data objects stored in the PDC system.

+The main goal of PDC is to simplify data management by providing abstractions of data and metadata as Objects, organized in Containers.
+To allow multiple parallel processes, a.k.a., Message Passing Interface (MPI) ranks, concurrent access (reads and writes) to data in objects, PDC provides an abstraction of Regions.
+Metadata is organized with Attributes managed in key-value (KV) pairs.

-Proactive Data Containers (PDC) software provides an object-focused data management API, a runtime system with a set of scalable data object management services, and tools for managing data objects stored in the PDC system.
-The PDC API allows efficient and transparent data movement in complex memory and storage hierarchy.
-The PDC runtime system performs data movement asynchronously and provides scalable metadata operations to find and manipulate data objects.
+Simplicity of the PDC comes from its application programming interface (API), which allows users to describe an object, add metadata (attributes) to the object, and concurrently access the object.
+PDC allows efficient and transparent data movement in complex memory and storage hierarchy without application programmers needing to move the data in the hierarchy.
+The runtime system of PDC performs data movement asynchronously and provides scalable metadata operations to find and manipulate data objects.
 PDC revolutionizes how data is managed and accessed by using object-centric abstractions to represent data that moves in the high-performance computing (HPC) memory and storage subsystems.
 PDC manages extensive metadata to describe data objects to find desired data efficiently as well as to store information in the data objects.

-More information and publications about PDC are available at https://sdm.lbl.gov/pdc.

-If you use PDC in your research, please cite the following:
+PDC decides on data layouts to take advantage of underlying parallel file systems transparently from the users.
+Users can query the metadata to find the data objects and portions of the data objects (i.e., regions) and access them.

+Overall, PDC is a novel data management software for easing the pain of managing data in HPC systems and allowing runtime systems to make intelligent decisions regarding data movement.
+Core concepts of PDC are available in :doc:`Core Concepts <core_concepts>`..

+To cite PDC, use the following.

-Byna, Suren, Dong, Bin, Tang, Houjun, Koziol, Quincey, Mu, Jingqing, Soumagne, Jerome, Vishwanath, Venkat, Warren, Richard, and Tessier, François.
-*Proactive Data Containers (PDC) v0.1*.
-Computer Software. https://github.com/hpc-io/pdc.
+Suren Byna, Bin Dong, Houjun Tang, Quincey Koziol, Jingqing Mu, Jerome Soumagne, Venkat Vishwanath, Richard Warren, and François Tessier, "Proactive Data Containers (PDC) v0.1.
+Computer Software", https://github.com/hpc-io/pdc.
 USDOE.
 11 May.
 2017.
-Web. doi:`10.11578/dc.20210325.1 <https://doi.org/10.11578/dc.20210325.1>`_
+Web. doi:10.11578/dc.20210325.1

 **1.2.** Installation
 ---------------------